PSLF offers penalty-free first responder student loan forgiveness for serving your community.

 - On PayE and RePayE, it goes down to 10%

-However, both PayE and RePayE have a special exemption for borrower who fall below their state’s FPL.
+However, both PayE and RePayE have a special exemption for borrowers who fall below their state’s FPL.
 If you fall below that line, the servicer has to reduce your payments.
 In fact, in some cases, they won’t require you to make a monthly payment at all until your financial situation improves.
 But when you qualify for this exemption, it still counts as if you made a qualified payment; even if you pay nothing.

 This can be extremely beneficial for anyone experiencing extreme financial hardship.